thetestybites

 Hot Artichoke Dip

-Cream cheese, sour cream, and parmesan baked with chopped artichoke hearts until bubbly and golden.
-Ten minutes of effort for the dip that empties first at every party.
+Cream cheese, mayo, sour cream, parmesan, and marinated artichoke hearts baked until golden and bubbling.
+Six ingredients.
+Thirty minutes.
+The dip that empties first at every party.

 Tasted & written by Rachel